 - Take a tablet or computer with you and ask the seller if you can check their actual broadband speed yourself.

-- Don't forget to also take your mobile phone with you on viewings to check the mobile connection at the same time.
+- Check the mobile connection at the same time.

 - If the broadband speed is acceptable for the postcode but poor in a particular property, then don't worry, you can always change your broadband provider once you move in.

 Read our article on ‘What broadband speed do I need?’ to find out more about what internet speed will suit your household.